How to Create a Great Manufacturing Website in 2020

 - Remember that in general, shorter forms are more likely to be filled out.

 - Include a thank you page (for marketing tracking) and a thank you email.

 Don’t forget that some people prefer to talk things through with a real human.
 Make sure your header and footer have a contact phone number, especially on mobile devices.

 Here at Web Solutions, one of our specialties is developing websites and creating marketing plans for clients in the manufacturing (or distribution) industry.
-If it's time to redesign, contact us to talk with our strategic team.
+If it's time to redesign your manufacturing website, contact us to talk with our strategic team.